Tomsferreira16/ansible_projeto1/README.md

     ```

 ## Usage
-**⚠️ Warning:** Don't run the application in the background, or else the setup tab will not work!
+**⚠️ Warning:** Don't run the application in the background, or else some functions will not work!

 1. Run the application:
     ```sh